 - a.
 The Runner approaches the attacked server.
-At this time any "approach server" abilities become pending.
-If no ice was protecting the server and this step was reached directly from the Initiation Phase, any "passes all ice" abilities also become pending. - b.
+At this time any "approach server" abilities meet their trigger conditions.
+If no ice was protecting the server and this step was reached directly from the Initiation Phase, any "passes all ice" abilities also meet their trigger conditions. - b.
 A paid ability window occurs, in which players may only use paid abilities.
 (P) - c.
 The Runner may choose to jack out, proceeding to step 6.9.6, Run Ends.
 If the Runner does not, continue to (d). - d.
 A paid ability window occurs, in which players may use paid abilities and the Corp may rez non-ice cards.
 (P) (R) - e.
 The run becomes successful.
-At this time, any abilities with "successful run" trigger conditions become pending. - f.
-The Runner accesses cards from the attacked server as described in rule 6.7.4 and section 7. - g.
-End the run, continuing to step 6.9.6, Run Ends.
+At this time, any "make a successful run" abilities meet their trigger conditions. - f.
+A checkpoint occurs. - g.
+The Runner accesses cards from the attacked server as described in rule 6.7.4 and section 7. - h.
+The Approach Server Phase is complete (and the end-of-phase checkpoint occurs).
+Continue to step 6.9.6, Run Ends.